 ePaper in the spotlight

 This finding that edition readers are more loyal and more valuable for publishers means it is worth re-investing in your edition products.
 In this new series at Twipe “ePaper in the Spotlight”, we will continue to explore how publishers can best utilise the ePaper.
-You can sign up here to receive our findings as we publish, and get in touch with us as we research with any questions, comments, or ideas you have.
+Do get in touch with us with any questions, comments, or ideas you have for our research.